-APMEN is composed of 15 Asia Pacific Country Partners (Bhutan, Cambodia, China, Democratic People’s Republic of Korea, Indonesia, Lao People's Democratic Republic, Malaysia, Nepal, Philippines, Republic of Korea, the Solomon Islands, Sri Lanka, Thailand, Vanuatu and Vietnam) that are pursuing malaria elimination.
+APMEN is composed of 15 Asia Pacific Country Partners (Bhutan, Cambodia, China, Democratic People’s Republic of Korea, Indonesia, Lao People's Democratic Republic, Malaysia, Nepal, Philippines, Republic of Korea, Solomon Islands, Sri Lanka, Thailand, Vanuatu and Vietnam) that are pursuing malaria elimination.

 The Country Parnters, together with regional partners from the academic, development, non-governmental and private sectors and global agencies, including the World Health Organization (WHO), collaboratively address the unique challenges of malaria elimination in the region through leadership, advocacy, capacity building, knowledge exchange, and building the evidence base.